iansinnott/express-middleware-lecture/README.md

 1. Intro (Simplifying Express)
 2. What is middleware?
-3. The relationship between express and middleware
+3. The relationship between Express and middleware
   * Explanation (it's just a function)
   * Build a simple logger
 4. Important points about middleware